 Pinterest isn’t just for finding poses or cute ideas for props.
 It can be a great resource as well for planning outfits and picking out themes.
 Some Instagram accounts I suggest following for children’s wear include the following brands: @adenandanais , @tinycottons , @rocketsofawesome , @gapkids , @picklesnroses , @freshlypicked , @oeufnyc , @zarakids , @hm_kids , @mangokids , @cottononkidsua , @janieandjack , @mimiandlula .
 If you want to shop local, Kodomo has a couple of locations in town and worth checking out.
 I’m a sucker for a good TJ Maxx find, so it’s worth digging through there as well.
 If you pick a big brand like Zara or H&M, there is a matching adult’s line that will be easy to match.
 Try to find all outfits at one store or brand and it’ll be that much easier.
+For adults there are cheaper lines out there, like ASOS or Lulu’s where you can find statement pieces for under $50 that might be similar to beautiful gowns you may find at other popular stores like Free People or Anthropologie.
 There’s a wealth of knowledge and inspiration out there.
 Happy hunting!

 7. The Basics

 Know the limits of your expertise and know when to ask for help.
 I’m here to answer any questions you might have.